wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 = 3.6.0 (2023-08-15) =
 * New: setting for improved document link access type
 * New: implemented autoloader for plugin classes
-* New: adds a new Advanced tool to reset plugin settings
+* New: adds a new Status tool to reset plugin settings
 * New: invoice number column added to the WooCommerce order analytics
 * Fix: replaces `utf8_decode()` which is deprecated in PHP 8.2
 * Fix: allows the translation for the Shipping Notes strings